Your GLP-1 Care questions answered

 GLP-1 receptor agonists are prescription medications that may help regulate appetite, blood sugar, and metabolism.
 For women, hormones, life stage, and muscle mass all play a role, so care should be designed with that full context in mind.

 Eligibility depends on factors like BMI, medical history, and existing conditions.
-We review your full health history—including conditions like PCOS, perimenopause, or recent pregnancy—to determine whether treatment is appropriate.
+We review your full health history—including conditions like PMOS/PCOS, perimenopause, or recent pregnancy—to determine whether treatment is appropriate.
 In some cases, we may require lab testing or prior medical records depending on your health history and location.

 Common side effects can include nausea, fatigue, constipation, or gastrointestinal discomfort.
 Hormonal shifts can also influence how women experience them, which is why we adjust dosing thoughtfully and proactively.
 GLP-1 medications can also carry serious risks, which your provider will review with you.